watson-developer-cloud/speech-javascript-sdk/README.md

 [Python](https://github.com/watson-developer-cloud/python-sdk/blob/master/examples/authorization_v1.py),
 and there is also a [REST API](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-tokens.shtml).

+### Examples
 See several examples at https://github.com/watson-developer-cloud/speech-javascript-sdk/tree/master/examples

+### Installation - npm

-This library is built with [browserify](http://browserify.org/) and easy to use in browserify-based projects (`npm install --save watson-speech`), but you can also grab the compiled bundle from the
+This library is built with [browserify](http://browserify.org/) and easy to use in browserify-based projects :

-`dist/` folder and use it as a standalone library.
+    npm install --save watson-speech

+### Installation - standalone

+Pre-compiled bundles are also available from on GitHub Releases: https://github.com/watson-developer-cloud/speech-javascript-sdk/releases

-Basic API
+API
 ---------

-Complete API docs should be published at http://watson-developer-cloud.github.io/speech-javascript-sdk/
+The basic API is outlined here, see complete API docs at http://watson-developer-cloud.github.io/speech-javascript-sdk/

 All API methods require an auth token that must be [generated server-side](https://github.com/watson-developer-cloud/node-sdk#authorization).
 (Snp teee examples/token-server.js for a basic example.)